Skip to content

 A practical guide to choosing the right size bag for your bin

-Selecting the appropriate trash bag size for your bin might seem straightforward, but it’s such as hassle when you get it wrong!
-To save you from unnecessary bother and mess, here are some tips to help you determine the perfect bag size for your rubbish bin:
+Selecting the appropriate trash bag size for your bin might seem straightforward, but it’s such a hassle when you get it wrong!
+To save you from unnecessary bother and mess, here are some tips to help you determine the right size bag for your bin.

 Consider bag capacity: